skissane/pdos/readme.txt

 of MSDOS, PD-Windows is designed to support Win32 applications, but built on top of 32-bit PDOS/386 instead of 16-bit MSDOS.

+4. PDOS/x64 - runs under UEFI on an x86_64 processor.

+Smartphone:

+1. PDOS-generic runs on 32-bit ARM

 For a version 1.0 to be created requires the following